 Our staff is currently building the infrastructure for "aquaponics," a food production system that harmonizes fish farming and hydroponic plant cultivation.

 An overarching goal of MSC is to become self-sufficient and sustainable at each farming location.

 As these projects grow, MSC will sell the surplus crops and livestock to neighboring communities as a form of income.
 Any profits generated from the produce and farm goods will help defray our general operating costs, of which food is a significant and ever-increasing portion.

 In Zimbabwe, a bakery and farm on-site produces 60 loaves of bread and 100 eggs daily.
 These goods provide for our numerous nutrition programs there and are also sold to the wider community of Bulawayo.

 Hogar Belen Diriamba in Nicaragua is another site of agricultural development.
-The planting and animal husbandry initiatives include pigs, broiler chickens, and certain regional crops.
+The planting and animal husbandry initiatives include broiler chickens and regional crops.
 The weather conditions in Diriamba present some challenges to growing this initiative, though we have had success with carrots, beans, sweet potatoes, and squash.
 MSC Nicaragua staff is currently researching additional crops and techniques that may prove more fruitful in the Diriamba climate.